gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **Security Now** - Steve Gibson, the man who coined the term spyware and created the first anti-spyware program, creator of Spinrite and ShieldsUP, discusses the hot topics in security today with Leo Laporte. https://twit.tv/shows/security-now

 * **Daily Information Security Podcast ("StormCast”)** Stormcasts are daily 5-10 minute information security threat updates.
 The podcast is produced each work day, and typically released late in the day to be ready for your morning commute. https://isc.sans.edu/podcast.html

+_Below podcasts Added from here: https://infosec-conferences.com/cybersecurity-podcasts/_

+* **Down the Security Rabbithole** http://podcast.wh1t3rabbit.net/ Down the Security Rabbithole is hosted by Rafal Los and James Jardine who discuss, by means of interviewing or news analysis, everything about Cybersecurity which includes Cybercrime, Cyber Law, Cyber Risk, Enterprise Risk & Security and many more.
+If you want to hear issues that are relevant to your organization, subscribe and tune-in to this podcast.

+* **The Privacy, Security, & OSINT Show** https://podcasts.apple.com/us/podcast/the-privacy-security-osint-show/id1165843330 The Privacy, Security, & OSINT Show, hosted by Michael Bazzell, is your weekly dose of digital security, privacy, and Open Source Intelligence (OSINT) opinion and news.
+This podcast will help listeners learn some ideas on how to stay secure from cyber-attacks and help them become “digitally invisible”.

+* **Defensive Security Podcast** https://defensivesecurity.org/ Hosted by Andrew Kalat (@lerg) and Jerry Bell (@maliciouslink), the Defensive Security Podcasts aims to look/discuss the latest security news happening around the world and pick out the lessons that can be applied to keeping organizations secured.
+As of today, they have more than 200 episodes and some of the topics discussed include Forensics, Penetration Testing, Incident Response, Malware Analysis, Vulnerabilities and many more.

+*  **Darknet Diaries** https://darknetdiaries.com/episode/ Darknet Diaries Podcast is hosted and produced by Jack Rhysider that discuss topics related to information security.
+It also features some true stories from hackers who attacked or have been attacked.
+If you’re a fan of the show, you might consider buying some of their souvenirs here (https://shop.darknetdiaries.com/).

+* **Brakeing Down Security** https://www.brakeingsecurity.com/ Brakeing Down Security started in 2014 and is hosted by Bryan Brake, Brian Boettcher, and Amanda Berlin.
+This podcast discusses everything about the Cybersecurity world, Compliance, Privacy, and Regulatory issues that arise in today’s organizations.
+The hosts will teach concepts that Information Security Professionals need to know and discuss topics that will refresh the memories of seasoned veterans.

+* **Open Source Security Podcast** https://www.opensourcesecuritypodcast.com/ Open Source Security Podcast is a podcast that discusses security with an open-source slant.
+The show started in 2016 and is hosted by Josh Bressers and Kurt Siefried.
+As of this writing, they now posted around 190+ podcasts

+* **Cyber Motherboard** https://podcasts.apple.com/us/podcast/cyber/id1441708044 Ben Makuch is the host of the podcast CYBER and weekly talks to Motherboard reporters Lorenzo Franceschi-Bicchierai and Joseph Cox.
+They tackle topics about famous hackers and researchers about the biggest news in cybersecurity.
+The Cyber- stuff gets complicated really fast, but Motherboard spends its time fixed in the infosec world so we don’t have to.

+* **Hak5** https://shop.hak5.org/pages/videos Hak5 is a brand that is created by a group of security professionals, hardcore gamers and “IT ninjas”.
+Their podcast, which is mostly uploaded on YouTube discusses everything from open-source software to penetration testing and network infrastructure.
+Their channel currently has 590,000 subscribers and is one of the most viewed shows when you want to learn something about security networks.

+* **Threatpost Podcast Series** https://threatpost.com/category/podcasts/ Threatpost is an independent news site which is a leading source of information about IT and business security for hundreds of thousands of professionals worldwide.
+With an award-winning editorial team produces unique and high-impact content including security news, videos, feature reports and more, with their global editorial activities are driven by industry-leading journalist Tom Spring, editor-in-chief.

+* **CISO-Security Vendor Relationship Podcast** https://cisoseries.com Co-hosted by the creator of the CISO/Security Vendor Relationship Series, David Spark, and Mike Johnson, in 30 minutes, this weekly program challenges the co-hosts, guests, and listeners to critique, share true stories.
+This podcast, The CISO/Security Vendor Relationship, targets to enlighten and educate listeners on improving security buyer and seller relationships.